mmustafakilicc/EzloTestApp/README.md

 # EzloTestApp
 Case Study For Ezlo

-This app have been implemented for study case for ezlo.
+This app have been implemented for study case for Ezlo Innovation.

 MVVM Pattern, Dagger, Retrofit, RxJava, Navigation, LiveData, Fragment has been used.